t0mm0/dfp/replit.md

 - July 04, 2025.
 Reorganized navigation with About as second tab and enhanced mobile menu with staggered animations and gradient effects
 - July 04, 2025.
 Added comprehensive mobile-optimized CSS with custom animations (pulse-green, pulse-red, scale-pulse) and responsive design patterns
 - July 04, 2025.
 Created ultra sleek experiment page grid with 4-beat groupings, mobile-friendly touch targets, and visual beat separators
+- July 04, 2025.
+Fixed logo aspect ratio preservation throughout navigation and about page - logos now maintain proper proportions
+- July 04, 2025.
+Enhanced pattern visualizer with 1-2-3-4 beat numbering within each 4-beat group separated by yellow vertical lines
+- July 04, 2025.
+Replaced "samba" with "samba fusion" throughout application to better reflect the fusion nature of the rhythms
+- July 04, 2025.
+Fixed mobile circle sizing with responsive breakpoints (w-5 h-5 on small screens, w-6 h-6 on medium, w-8 h-8 on large)
+- July 04, 2025.
+Redesigned protest beats page with single player interface and selectable beat list instead of multiple individual players
+- July 04, 2025.
+Added "Go to Player" button and pin/unpin functionality to experiment page - players can be pinned to bottom of screen for easier access while editing patterns
+- July 04, 2025.
+Enhanced mobile navigation with ultra sleek gradients, staggered animations, and improved responsive design throughout

 ## User Preferences